ros-industrial-attic/majorana/README.md

 Initial msg definition
 ---------------
-Start by using the [following idea](https://github.com/RCPRG-ros-pkg/cartesian_trajectory_msgs).
-In this repo there is definition of CartImpedance that matches best the discussion in the previous link.
+Start by using the [following idea](https://github.com/RCPRG-ros-pkg/cartesian_trajectory_msgs) as well as other discussions and real robot definitions.
+Defined all the parameters for setting
+Cartesian Impedance mode via messages.
+Each type of message represents different parameters that need to be set for executing trajectories with Cartesian Impedance.

+# Real robot tests are performed by using the following packages:

 The robot model is taken from [iiwa_stack](https://github.com/SalvoVirga/iiwa_stack)

 For interfacing with the iiwa controller: [GRL](https://github.com/ahundt/grl)

-#ToDo (short-term 1 week)
-- [] Add Interaction Mode messages.
-This will enable switching between modes (Position, CartImpedance, Gravity Compensation)